Inclusive Housing Initiatives

 HomeStretch

 A ^% PILOT arrangement for a term of 30 years, was approved with HomeStretch NonProfit Housing Corporation for a housing development located at 1028 Carver Street.
 The project consists of the demolition of a single family home, and the construction of one duplex and two fourplex buildings, including ten 100% affordable residential units.
 All units will be occupied by residents with an annual income not to exceed 80% of the area median income.
 Rents for the 1- and 2-bedroom units will start at $720 per month and go up to a maximum of $945 per month with a 3% maximum annual increase.
-The City approved an amendment to the agreement for the extension of the conditional rezoning on this project (originally authorized August 3, 2020) for one year, expiring August 3, 2023.
+The City approved an amendment to the agreement for the extension of the conditional rezoning on this project.

 Housing Commission